 Not all side effects for desoximetasone topical may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to desoximetasone topical: topical application cream, topical application gel/jelly, topical application ointment, topical application spray

-Check with your doctor immediately if any of the following side effects occur while taking desoximetasone topical:Rare
+You should check with your doctor immediately if any of these side effects occur when taking desoximetasone topical:Rare